-- 1862 a resolution is passed in July, 1862 at Bell's Hotel in Orangeville by twelve Orangeville men to petition for the creation of a new county - 1863 Orangeville is officially incorporated as a village on December 22, 1863 as part of Wellington County; population: 1200 - 1864 the first Orangeville election is held on January 4, with five councillors elected; Falkner C. Stewart is chosen as the first reeve from among the five - 1867 Canadian Confederation - 1871 two daily stage lines operating between Orangeville and Brampton - 1871 Toronto, Grey and Bruce Railway, a narrow gauge rail line, reaches Orangeville - 1874 January 1, 1874 the "Act of Incorporation" is passed in the Ontario legislature giving Orangeville town status 1874 provision is made for the creation of the County of Dufferin by an Act of the Ontario Legislature, from portions of Wellington, Simcoe and Grey Counties, naming Orangeville as a part of Dufferin County 1876 Orangeville Town Hall and Market building is completed 1879 first meeting of provisional Council of Dufferin County is held on July 15, with Falkner C. Stewart as Provisional Warden 1881 in early spring, the Dufferin County Courthouse, Jail and Registry Office is completed on Zina Street in Orangeville 1881 Dufferin County is officially established on January 24 with Orangeville as the County seat 1885 Bell Company puts local telephones in Orangeville with a central switchboard and 69 subscribers 1893 The Orangeville Banner is launched by Blaney McGuire 1907 Orangeville's Carnegie Library opens 1912 the Lord Dufferin Hospital opens in Orangeville, funded and operated by the Lord Dufferin Chapter of the Imperial Order of the Daughters of the Empire (IODE) 1916 Ontario Hydro signs its first contract with Orangeville to provide electricity 1920s creation of the provincial highway system with Prince of Wales Road becoming Highway 10 1950s first subdivisions are built in Orangeville 2010 2010 Winter Olympics torch relay stops in Orangeville 2013 Orangeville celebrates its Sesquicentennial 2015 Orangeville wins the Canadian "Great Street Award" for Broadway 2016 Orangeville is one of 10 municipalities to achieve a full Five-Bloom rating at the provincial level in Communities in Bloom 2017 Orangeville celebrates Canada's Sesquicentennial 2017 Orangeville achieves Five-Bloom Bronze rating at national level in Communities in Bloom contest and a special mention for collaborative partnerships.
-Town also won the national Community of Gardeners Award and was one of three finalists for the Canada 150 Award 2018 Orangeville achieves a Five-Bloom Silver rating at national level in Communities in Bloom contest and special mention for Friendship Gardens at Headwaters Health Care Centre 3 The History of Orangeville The incorporation of the village of Orangeville in 1863 marked the close of the founding period.
+- a resolution is passed in July, 1862 at Bell's Hotel in Orangeville by twelve Orangeville men to petition for the creation of a new county - Orangeville is officially incorporated as a village on December 22, 1863 as part of Wellington County; population: 1200 - the first Orangeville election is held on January 4, with five councillors elected; Falkner C. Stewart is chosen as the first reeve from among the five - Canadian Confederation - two daily stage lines operating between Orangeville and Brampton - Toronto, Grey and Bruce Railway, a narrow gauge rail line, reaches Orangeville

+BROAD WAY 1874 January 1, 1874 the "Act of Incorporation" is passed in the Ontario legislature giving Orangeville town status 1874 provision is made for the creation of the County of Dufferin by an Act of the Ontario Legislature, from portions of Wellington, Simcoe and Grey Counties, naming Orangeville as a part of Dufferin County 1876 Orangeville Town Hall and Market building is completed 1879 first meeting of provisional Council of Dufferin County is held on July 15, with Falkner C. Stewart as Provisional Warden 1881 in early spring, the Dufferin County Courthouse, Jail and Registry Office is completed on Zina Street in Orangeville 1881 Dufferin County is officially established on January 24 with Orangeville as the County seat 1885 Bell Company puts local telephones in Orangeville with a central switchboard and 69 subscribers 1893 The Orangeville Banner is launched by Blaney McGuire 1907 Orangeville's Carnegie Library opens 1912 the Lord Dufferin Hospital opens in Orangeville, funded and operated by the Lord Dufferin Chapter of the Imperial Order of the Daughters of the Empire (IODE) 1916 Ontario Hydro signs its first contract with Orangeville to provide electricity 1920s creation of the provincial highway system with Prince of Wales Road becoming Highway 10 - 1950s first subdivisions are built in Orangeville - 2010 2010 Winter Olympics torch relay stops in Orangeville - 2013 Orangeville celebrates its Sesquicentennial - 2015 Orangeville wins the Canadian "Great Street Award" for Broadway - 2016 Orangeville achieves 5-Bloom Communities in Bloom Award - 2016 Orangeville wins the Heritage Conservation Award - 2017 Orangeville celebrates Canada's Sesquicentennial The History of Orangeville The incorporation of the village of Orangeville in 1863 marked the close of the founding period.
 Orangeville began to grow and the focus of activity moved from milling to the supply of goods and services in the downtown area.